Knee pain affects up to 25% of runners, making it one of the most common complaints among both beginners and experienced athletes

 Pain along the outer knee often points to iliotibial band syndrome.
 The IT band runs from your hip to just below the knee, and when tight or overworked, it creates friction against the bone during repetitive bending.
 Runners notice this pain most prominently during longer runs or when running on cambered surfaces.
 The discomfort typically starts as a mild irritation and progressively worsens if training continues unchanged.
 Foam rolling provides temporary relief, but addressing hip weakness and running mechanics offers longer-term solutions.

 Your gluteal muscles control hip stability during single-leg stance, which constitutes nearly the entire running gait cycle.
 When glutes fail to activate properly, the thigh rotates inward, pulling the knee out of alignment.
 This inward collapse places abnormal stress on knee structures with every stride.
-Thousands of repetitions with poor alignment accumulate into injury.
+Thousands of repetitions with poor alignment accumulate and lead to injury.
 Simple exercises like single-leg bridges, clamshells, and lateral band walks strengthen these muscles and restore proper knee tracking.
-Doctronic.ai can help identify whether muscle weakness contributes to your knee pain through AI-powered assessment.
+Doctronic.ai can help identify whether muscle weakness contributes to your knee pain through an AI-powered assessment.

 Hard surfaces like concrete transmit more impact force to your joints than softer alternatives.
 Trail running on dirt or grass reduces repetitive stress, though uneven terrain introduces different challenges.
 Varying your running surfaces distributes stress across different structures and movement patterns.
 Runners who train exclusively on roads benefit from occasional trail sessions, while dedicated trail runners should include some road work for neuromuscular variety.

-Rest, Ice, Compression, and Elevation remain valid for acute knee pain, though recent evidence suggests the PEACE & LOVE protocol (Protection, Elevation, Avoid anti-inflammatories, Compression, Education & Load, Optimism, Vascularization, Exercise) offers a more updated and active approach.
+Rest, Ice, Compression, and Elevation remain valid for acute knee pain, though recent evidence suggests that the PEACE & LOVE protocol (Protection, Elevation, Avoid anti-inflammatories, Compression, Education & Load, Optimism, Vascularization, Exercise) offers a more up-to-date, active approach.
 Reducing training volume rather than stopping entirely maintains fitness while allowing healing.
 Ice application for 15-20 minutes several times daily reduces inflammation during the first 48-72 hours.
 Compression sleeves provide support during daily activities, and elevating the leg above heart level promotes fluid drainage.

 Seek professional evaluation when pain persists beyond two weeks of modified training, worsens despite rest, causes limping, or includes swelling, locking, or giving way.
 Physical therapists identify specific movement dysfunctions and create individualized treatment plans.
 Doctronic.ai offers convenient telehealth consultations with licensed physicians who can assess your symptoms and recommend appropriate next steps, available nationwide for under $40.